EladB1/vmPrototype/README.md

 valid start commands:

- - `bolt`: Display usage and exit
+ - `swerve`: Display usage and exit
- - `bolt -h`: Display usage and exit
+ - `swerve -h`: Display usage and exit
- - `bolt -m`: Diplay the amount of memory allocated and exit
+ - `swerve -m`: Diplay the amount of memory allocated and exit
- - `bolt [input_file]`: Run the VM on the bytecode from the file
+ - `swerve [input_file]`: Run the VM on the bytecode from the file
- - `bolt [input_file] -v`: Run the VM on the bytecode from the file with verbose output
+ - `swerve [input_file] -v`: Run the VM on the bytecode from the file with verbose output
- - `bolt [input_file] -c [config_file]`: Use your configuration file and run the VM on the bytecode from the input_file
+ - `swerve [input_file] -c [config_file]`: Use your configuration file and run the VM on the bytecode from the input_file
- - `bolt -m -c [config_file]`: Will use your configuration file, diplay the amount of memory allocated and exit
+ - `swerve -m -c [config_file]`: Will use your configuration file, diplay the amount of memory allocated and exit
- - `bolt -c [config_file] -m`: Will use your configuration file, diplay the amount of memory allocated and exit
+ - `swerve -c [config_file] -m`: Will use your configuration file, diplay the amount of memory allocated and exit
- - `bolt [input_file] -c [config_file] -v`: Use your configuration file and run the VM on the bytecode from the input_file with verbose output
+ - `swerve [input_file] -c [config_file] -v`: Use your configuration file and run the VM on the bytecode from the input_file with verbose output
- - `bolt [input_file] -v -c [config_file]`: Use your configuration file and run the VM on the bytecode from the input_file with verbose output
+ - `swerve [input_file] -v -c [config_file]`: Use your configuration file and run the VM on the bytecode from the input_file with verbose output